capjamesg/web-feed-recovery/README.md

 This repository takes a list of feed URLs that are known to be 404s and attempts to find new feeds.

-On a test of 160 broken feeds from the real-world, this project recovered 67%.
+On a test of 160 broken feeds from the real world, this project recovered 67%.

 ## Installation